axelvuorinen/PhaseI_PK_DoseFinding_Comparison/README.md

-This repository contains the R code used for the simulation study in the manuscript:
+This repository contains the R code and Stan files used for the simulation study in the manuscript:

 > **"A comparative analysis of Phase I dose-finding designs incorporating pharmacokinetics information."**